microsoft/app-store-vsts-extension/docs/vsts-README.md

 4. Click on **New service connection** and select **Apple App Store**.

+5. Choose either **Basic authentication** if you want to use your App Store email, password, app-specific password and fastlane session or **Token based authentication** in case you want to use Apple Api key.

-5. Give the new connection a name and enter the credentials for your Apple developer account.
+6. Give the new connection a name and enter the credentials.

-6. Select this connection using the name you chose in the previous step whenever you add either the **App Store Release** or **App Store Promote** tasks to a build or release pipeline.
+7. Select this connection using the name you chose in the previous step whenever you add either the **App Store Release** or **App Store Promote** tasks to a build or release pipeline.

 ### Two-Factor Authentication

+You can skip this step if you use **Token based authentication**

 Apple authentication is region specific, and Microsoft-hosted agents may not be in the same region as your developer machine.
 Instead, we recommend that you create a separate Apple ID with a strong password and restricted access.
 See [this](https://docs.fastlane.tools/best-practices/continuous-integration/#separate-apple-id-for-ci) link for more details.